-However, it is to be noted there are few other expenses which are not be included in the calculation of OPEX as it is considered unrelated to a company’s core operations.
-This category of expenses include costs such as interest expense or other costs of borrowing, one-time settlement, accounting adjustments, taxes paid etc.
+However, it is to be noted there are few other expenses that are not be included in the calculation of OPEX as it is considered unrelated to a company’s core operations.
+This category of expenses includes costs such as interest expense or other costs of borrowing, one-time settlement, accounting adjustments, taxes paid, etc.

 For the calculation of Net Profit first, we will calculate the following values.